 Often resulting in serious injuries or even fatalities, they are able to cause thousands and into the millions of dollars in property damage.
 Whether they are planes or helicopters, civilian or military aircraft, with personal or commercial pilots behind the wheel, aviation injuries are serious matters.

 If you have become involved in an aviation accident, it is imperative to call a personal injury lawyer immediately.
 The investigation and presentation of liability and damages claims in airplane accident cases can be expensive, generally running into six figures.
-To learn how you can pursue and recover damages for injuries or fatalities in a small plane crash despite these obstacles, contact an experienced attorneys at The Injury Law Firm of South Florida.
+To learn how you can pursue and recover damages for injuries or fatalities in a small plane crash despite these obstacles, contact an experienced attorneys at The South Florida Injury Law Firm.